ObaidaHY/Briefing-Buzz/README.md

 <br />
 To get a News API key, visit the [News API website](https://newsapi.org/) and sign up for an account.
 Once you have signed up, you can access your API key in the dashboard section.<br />
 <br />
-Once you have obtained both API keys, add them to your project inthe relevant places on path : config/config.js
+Once you have obtained both API keys, add them to your project in the relevant constants on path : config/config.js

 ## Installation